wal-g/wal-g/README.md

 To configure how many concurrency streams to use during backup uploading, use `WALG_UPLOAD_CONCURRENCY`.
 By default, WAL-G uses 10 streams.

+* `WALG_S3_STORAGE_CLASS`

+To configure the S3 storage class used for backup files, use `WALG_S3_STORAGE_CLASS`.
+By default, WAL-G uses the "STANDARD" storage class.
+Other supported values include "STANDARD_IA" for Infrequent Access and "REDUCED_REDUNDANCY" for Reduced Redundancy.

 Usage
 -----